Leandro Paredes: Paris Saint-Germain

-On 29 January 2019, Paris Saint-Germain announced the signing of Paredes on a four and-a-half year contract, for an initial €40 million, potentially rising to €47 million.
+On 29 January 2019, Paris Saint-Germain announced the signing of Paredes on a four-and-a-half-year contract, for an initial €40 million, potentially rising to €47 million.
 He scored his first goal for the club in a 2–0 victory against Pau in the Coupe de France on 29 January 2020, exactly a year after signing for PSG, while wearing the captain's armband.

 On 10 April 2021, Paredes scored his first Ligue 1 goal, a free-kick in a 4–1 win over Strasbourg.

 Loan to Juventus

-On 31 August 2022, Paredes joined Serie A club Juventus on a season-long loan with an option-to-buy.
+On 31 August 2022, Paredes joined Serie A club Juventus on a season-long loan with an option to buy.

+Return to Roma

+On 16 August 2023, Paredes returned to Serie A club Roma, signing a contract until 30 June 2025.
+A transfer fee in the region of €4 million was reported.

+Return to Boca Juniors

+On 11 July 2025, Paredes returned to his boyhood club Boca Juniors, taking the number 5 shirt from Rodrigo Battaglia.

 International career

 On 19 May 2017, Paredes received his first senior call-up by newly appointed coach Jorge Sampaoli for Argentina's friendlies against Brazil and Singapore in June.
 He made his senior international debut in the match against Singapore on 13 June, helping Argentina to a 6–0 away win, and also marked his debut by scoring his first international goal.

-In May 2018, he was named in Argentina’s preliminary 35-man squad for the 2018 FIFA World Cup in Russia but did not make the final 23.
+In May 2018, he was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia but did not make the final 23.
 On 21 May 2019, Paredes was included in Lionel Scaloni's final 23-man Argentina squad for the 2019 Copa América.
 Following Argentina's third-place achievement, Paredes was listed among the "Best XI" team of the tournament.

 In June 2021, he was included in Lionel Scaloni's final Argentina 28-man squad for the 2021 Copa América.
 In the semi-finals of the competition, Argentina played against Colombia and the match eventually went into a penalty-shootout during which Paredes successfully converted his spot-kick to help Argentina progress to the final.

 On 11 November 2022, Paredes was named to Argentina's final 26-man squad for the 2022 FIFA World Cup.
 During Argentina's quarterfinal match against the Netherlands, Paredes fouled Nathan Aké and deliberately smashed the ball into the Dutch bench, prompting a brawl.
 Paredes scored in the penalty-shootout against the Netherlands winning 4–3 for Argentina after the game was tied 2–2 (a.e.t).
-Paredes scored again in the penalty-shootout against France in the World Cup final.
-Winning the penalty-shootout 4–2, after the game was tied 3–3 (a.e.t).
+Paredes scored the penultimate penalty in the shootout against France in the World Cup final, winning the penalty-shootout 4–2, after the game was tied 3–3 (a.e.t).

+In June 2024, Paredes was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.

 Personal life

 Paredes is of Paraguayan descent through his mother and speaks fluent Guaraní.
-Paredes' cousin, Franco, is also a professional footballer.
+His cousin Franco is also a professional footballer.